expressjs/expressjs.com/astro/src/content/api-reference/en/4x/res-download.md

 ---
 title: res.download
-description: Transfers the file at `path` as an "attachment".
+description: Transfers the file at path as an attachment.
 Typically, browsers will prompt the user for download.
 menuTitle: res.download
 ---